DanielsHussaini/Online-Retail-Sales-Analysis-Expansion-Insights/README.md

 Visual: Line Chart
 Insight:

-Sales peaks were observed during [insert peak months].
+Sales peaks were observed during the month of October.

 Useful for optimizing inventory management and marketing campaign timing.